 Packing…no one enjoys packing!
-The airlines and all their rules on weight limitations plus how big your bag can be just makes packing even worse and super stressful for many.
+The airlines and all their rules on weight limitations, plus how big your bag can be, make packing even worse and super stressful for many.
 No matter if you are going for a few days or a long trip it’s not easy.
 Packing efficiently the standard carry- on bag should be able to provide you with enough clothes for 4-5 days.
 So, I’ve come up with some helpful tips to get you packing in no time plus through airport security without having to give up a shoe, so you pass that weight restriction.

 Let’s get started!

 Shoes tend to be the bulkiest item and how you pack them can have a big impact on how many other items will fit in your carry- on.
 Try to limit the number of shoes you bring to three pairs wearing the heaviest on the plane.
 Sneakers are usually a must for everyone so pick two other pairs that you know you will need.
 If you must bring boots, then definitely wear those on the plane because not only are they heavy but large.

 You can stuff socks, phone chargers or any other small items in your shoes to allow more space for other items in your bag.